Scripture Reading: Exodus 13 - 16 ...

 God had revealed Himself in such clear ways through the plagues.
 He had made a distinction between the Egyptians and the people of Israel.
 The plagues had not touched them.
-They had celebrated the Passover and God had moved the Egyptians to give them all they needed as they left the land of slavery.
+They had celebrated the Passover, putting the blood of the lamb on the doorposts of their homes, and God had spared their firstborn.
+Then God moved the Egyptians to give them all they needed and more as they left the land of slavery behind them.
 With a mighty arm God had delivered His people.
-Now, as they traveled out of Egypt God told them to consecrate every firstborn male and to remember that day when God would bring them into "the land He swore to your forefathers to give you, a land flowing with milk and honey" (13:5).
+Now, as they traveled out of Egypt, God told them to consecrate every firstborn male and to remember that day when God would bring them into "the land He swore to your forefathers to give you, a land flowing with milk and honey" (13:5).

-God said that to them not to remind Himself, but to remind THEM of His promise.
+God said this to them not to remind Himself of His promise, but to remind THEM!
+Remember, God is revealing Himself to these people.
+He wants them to KNOW Him.
 "For the LORD brought you out of Egypt with His mighty hand" (13:9).
-"In days to come, when your son asks you, 'What does this mean?' say to him, with a mighty hand the LORD brought us out of Egypt, out of the land of slavery" (13:14).
+"In days to come, when your son asks you, 'What does this mean?' say to him, ‘With a mighty hand the LORD brought us out of Egypt, out of the land of slavery’" (13:14).
 As they left Egypt, "Moses took the bones of Joseph with him because Joseph had made the sons of Israel swear an oath ..."
 (13:19).
 God never forgets His promises.
 When you read a promise in Scripture it is yours, if you believe and trust the one true God, the God of Abraham, Isaac and Jacob.

 In the pillar of cloud and the pillar of fire God guided Israel day and night.
 What a sight that must have been!
 And God had more plans.
 He said to Moses, "I will gain glory for myself through Pharaoh and all his army, and the Egyptians will know that I am the LORD" (14:4).
 Even though they had left Egypt, God wanted to use Egypt to reveal His power and glory again.
 We often think that what is going on in our lives is only about US, but GOD is involved and He desires to bring glory to Himself through the events of our lives.

 The Israelites, however, had a short-term memory problem.
+Having left Egypt they came to the Red Sea … but would they trust God to continue to lead them when their back was “up against the sea?”
 When they saw Pharaoh's army coming they were terrified and told Moses they were better off in Egypt (14:10-12)!
 Moses said, "Do not be afraid.
 Stand firm and you will see the deliverance the LORD will bring you today. ...
 The LORD will fight for you; you need only to be still" (14:14).
 And that's exactly what God did.
 He parted the sea so they could go through on dry ground and drowned Pharaoh and the Egyptians in the sea!
 And the Israelites SAW it!!

 Moses and Miriam sang a song about their deliverance, testifying to God's strength and His unfailing love.
 "In your unfailing love you will lead the people you have redeemed.
 In your strength you will guide them to your holy dwelling" (15:13).
 Inspired by God they declared, "The LORD will reign for ever and ever!"
 (15:18).
 Oh, God is so good and powerful and faithful.
 "Be joyful always, pray continually, and in every circumstance give thanks!!"